 The steel industry consumes chromium somewhat indirectly in that stainless steel production requires ferrochrome, an alloy of chromium and iron that contains 50 to 70 percent chromium by weight.
 Essentially, chromium is used to produce ferrochrome, which is then used to make steel.

-China is the world’s top consumer of chromium, as well as the top stainless steel producer globally.
-However, the Asian nation has no chromium production of its own.
-China also has limited choices in regards to chromium imports — the US Geological Survey’s most recent report on chromium shows that only five countries produced the metal in 2020.
+China is the world’s top chromium consumer, as well as the top stainless steel producer.
+However, the nation has no chromium production of its own.
+China also has limited choices in regards to chromium imports — the US Geological Survey’s most recent report on chromium shows only five countries produced the metal in 2021.

 South Africa is home to the vast majority of the world’s chromite deposits and is the largest ferrochrome and chromite ore producer.
 Many countries depend on South Africa for chromium imports.

-Here’s a brief overview of last year’s five top chromium-producing countries and how they contribute to worldwide chromium production.
-All in all, global chromium production dropped year-on-year in 2020, reaching a total of 40 million metric tons (MT).
+Here’s a brief overview of last year’s five top chromium-producing countries.
+All in all, global chromium production rose year-on-year in 2021, reaching a total of 41 million metric tons (MT).

 1. South Africa

-South Africa produced 16 million MT of chromium in 2020.
-Although its output was slightly lower than 2019 levels, the nation still beat out the rest of the world’s chromium producers by a wide margin.
+South Africa produced 18 million MT of chromium in 2021.
+The country's output rose significantly over 2020's 13,200 million MT, and it continues to beat out the rest of the world’s chromium producers by a wide margin.

-Chromium production requires a lot of energy — that’s been a problem in South Africa before, as electrical power supply is sometimes constrained in the country.
-“Ferrochromium production is electrical-energy intensive, so constrained electrical power supply and rising costs for electricity in South Africa, as well as temporary closures related to the COVID-19 pandemic, could also affect ferrochromium production,” explains the US Geological Survey.
+Chromium production requires a lot of energy, which can be a problem in South Africa as electrical power supply is sometimes constrained in the country.
+“Ore production was estimated to increase in 2021 owing to recovery of the market following the COVID-19 pandemic,” explains the US Geological Survey.

-Last year, Kazakhstan produced 6.7 million MT of chromium, the same output level as 2019.
+Last year, Kazakhstan produced 7 million MT of chromium, which is consistent with its 2020 output.
 One major chromium operation in the country is the Vokshod mine and plant, owned by Yildirim Group.

-Diversified miner Eurasian Resources Group also a big presence in Kazakhstan’s chromium space.
-The company’s ferroalloys division includes Kazchrome, which in turn is made up of four operating companies: the Donskoy ore-mining and processing plant, the Aktobe ferroalloys plant, the Aksu ferroalloys plant and the Kazmarganets mining enterprise.
+Diversified miner Eurasian Resources Group is also a big presence in Kazakhstan’s chromium space.
+The company’s ferroalloys division includes Kazchrome, which in turn is made up of four operating divisions: the Donskoy ore-mining and processing plant, the Aktobe ferroalloys plant, the Aksu ferroalloys plant and the Kazmarganets mining enterprise.

-Top chromium-producing country Turkey saw its production of the metal fall dramatically in 2020, reaching 6.3 million MT compared to 10 million MT in 2019.
+Top chromium-producing country Turkey saw its production of the metal fall in 2020, reaching 8 million MT compared to 10 million MT in 2019.
+It fell further in 2021, dropping to 7 million MT.

-India’s chromium production came in at 4 million MT in 2020, down slightly from 4.14 million MT in 2019.
+India’s chromium production came in at 3 million MT in 2021, up slightly from 2.5 million MT in 2020.
 Little information is available on the Indian chromium space.
-In a past mineral commodity summary for chromium, the US Geological Survey said that chromium ferroalloys are produced at plants in the states of Andhra Pradesh, Chhattisgarh, Gujarat, Odisha and West Bengal.
+In a past mineral commodity summary for chromium, the US Geological Survey states that chromium ferroalloys are produced at plants in the states of Andhra Pradesh, Chhattisgarh, Gujarat, Odisha and West Bengal.

 However, Finnish chromium production is still making its way to China and even India, accounting for 20 to 25 percent of Outokumpu’s ferrochrome output.